 A flight delay is inconvenient, stressful, and costly for anyone.
 But did you know that almost 82% of affected airline passengers do not claim compensation for flight delays?
-According to EU Regulation 261/2004 and UK law, every passenger is entitled to financial compensation for flight delays of up to €600 per person.
-Now let’s get to the point and take a closer look at the rights of passengers and how to claim flight delay compensation.
+According to EU Regulation 261/2004 and UK law, every passenger is legally entitled to financial compensation for flight delays of up to €600 per person.
+Now let’s get to the point and take a closer look at the rights of passengers and how to claim compensation for flight delays.

 Passenger Rights in Case of Flight Delay